Oceanhoarse

-Oceanhoarse is a Finnish heavy metal band started in January 2018.
-Their first full-length album The Damage Is Done -Live!, was released in 2020.
-The band's music is energetic live-oriented heavy metal with no use of backing tracks or synthesizers.
+Oceanhoarse was a Finnish heavy metal band formed in 2018.
+They released three full-length albums, with their debut, The Damage Is Done - Live!, being released in 2020.
+They disbanded in 2024.

-Biography
+History

 The band was founded by Ben Varon, ex-Amoral guitarist and songwriter, who after ending Amoral at the beginning of 2017, wanted to start a brand new band.
-Unlike Amoral, Oceanhoarse uses no backgrounds or synthesizers in their music.
-The emphasis is on live-oriented heavy metal.

-The other members of the band are the bassist Jyri Helko (For the Imperium, Warmen), singer Tommy Tuovinen (MyGrain) and drummer Oskari Niemi.
+Other members who joined Oceanhoarse were bassist Jyri Helko (For the Imperium, Warmen), singer Tommy Tuovinen (MyGrain), and drummer Oskari Niemi.

-Oceanhoarse is working on one song at a time and also releasing them one at a time.
-This approach makes it possible to test the songs live before recording them.
 The band released their debut single, "The Oceanhoarse", on Finnish Radio Rock online radio 17 January 2018, and the video the following day.
 Their second single, "Fading Neons", was released as a live version on 22 February 2018, on the metal music website BraveWords.
 The third single, "Waves", was released on 17 April and the video on 7 May.
 "The Oceanhoarse" and "Fading Neons" can be heard as part of the soundtrack on the Wreckfest racing video game.

-By July 2018, Oceanhoarse had played 13 shows and 11 own songs: 2 anonymous songs, the three singles, "Feed The Sirens", "Death Row Center", "From Hell To Oblivion", "Intruder", "Born of Fire", and "Bark at the Moon".
+By July 2018, Oceanhoarse had played 13 shows and 11 own songs: Two anonymous songs, the three singles, "Feed the Sirens", "Death Row Center", "From Hell to Oblivion", "Intruder", "Born of Fire", and "Bark at the Moon".
 The shows were generally well received.

 On 28 August 2018, it was announced vocalist Tommy Touvinen was forced to leave the band due to hearing loss.
 Joonas Kosonen was announced as his replacement on 30 October.

 The fifth single, "Death Row Center", was Joonas Kosonen's debut in Oceanhoarse.
 It was released in February 2019.
-The sixth single "Feed The Sirens" was released in June 2019.
+The sixth single "Feed the Sirens" was released in June 2019.
 In late 2019, the band worked on their first album.
 The Voluntary Bends EP was released on 15 November 2019.
 Before that, the band released the Slipknot cover song "Duality" from the EP.
-Other songs on the album include Death Row Center and Feed the Sirens, as well as new songs "Stitches" and "Maze of Death".
+Other songs on the album include "Death Row Center" and "Feed the Sirens", as well as new songs "Stitches" and "Maze of Death".